sorinboia/nginx-experience-aws/guide/6controller.md

 Save.

-Copy the key that was just create and save it for later.
+Copy the key that was just created and save it for later.

+25. Authentication Policy:

 ###### "N" -> "Services" -> "APIs" -> "API Definitions" -> "Pen" icon next to "arcadia-pub-api"

 > Add a policy
 > Policy Type: Authentication
 > Identity Provider: api-protect
 > Credential Location apikey: HTTP request header
 > Header name: apikey

-> Save
+Save then Publish.
-> Publish

 Now in order to check that all is working as expected we will do the following:
 We will run the preview curl command and we will recevie a 401 status code.